Cesar525/canvas_game/WORKING TREE.md

  games_unlimited

 Working on -

-1) cancel the inventory
-2) make the Timer bigger
+currently working on - inventory system UI set up mousePad - Done, setup Boxes onjects - Working on, setup collitions - todo setup effect after click when both collided - to do

-3) monsters Drop the shields if players get a shield the shield will apear where the inventoy is and they have to press a key to use it.
+2) monsters Drop the shields if players get a shield the shield will apear where the inventoy is and they have to press a key to use it.